 5. Take a bath.
 Light some candles, draw a bath, get out your favourite essential oils and break out your Best of Rod Stewart playlist.
 Then burn all of that, and burn the house down with it.
 Self-care, bitch!
 Disclaimer: Not entirely sure where I was going with that, but if you’re considering setting things on fire to control stress, you might want to start thinking about anger management therapy.
 But yeah, good luck finding time for a candlelit bath.

-6. Don’t make any time for self-care.
+6. Embrace the crazy.
+Don’t make any time for self-care.
 Instead, let all of your stress and responsibilities bubble over until you have a mental breakdown that requires a brief but necessary hospitalization.
 Imagine laying in a bed all day while people take care of YOU for once?!
 Forced drugs and electric shock therapy?
 Pfffttt, that sounds like a vacation compared to making lunches and incessantly yelling at everyone to put the mother effing toilet seat down, amirite!?
 Let that bat shit crazy beast within you fly high and embrace the strait jacket, bitch.
 You won’t regret it.

 7. Start a book club.
 And by books I mean wine.
 And by club I mean it’s just you.
 Alone.
 Drinking wine.
 For bonus self-care points, keep a flask in the diaper bag and chug back a few shots of the holy water whenever Susan from the PTA starts drilling into you about the upcoming mother effing bake sale, or Brenda at the park tries to sell you on her 4th MLM business of the month.